Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Abstract

 \section{Abstract}

 Today's mobile devices contain densely packaged system-on-chips (SoCs) with multi-core, high-frequency CPUs and complex pipelines.
-In parallel, sophisticated SoC-assisted security mechanisms have become commonplace for protecting device data, such as trusted execution environments (TEEs), full-disk and file-based encryption.
-Both advancements have dramatically complicated the use of conventional physical attacks, which has required the development of specialised attacks.
-In this survey, we consolidate recent developments in physical fault injections (FIAs) and side-channel attacks (SCAs) on modern mobile devices.
+In parallel, sophisticated SoC-assisted security mechanisms have become commonplace for protecting device data, such as trusted execution environments, full-disk and file-based encryption.
+Both advancements have dramatically complicated the use of conventional physical attacks, requiring the development of specialised attacks.
+In this survey, we consolidate recent developments in physical fault injections and side-channel attacks on modern mobile devices.
 In total, we comprehensively survey over 50 fault injection and side-channel attack papers published between 2009--2021.
-We evaluate the prevailing methods, compare existing attacks using a common framework, identify several challenges and shortcomings, and suggest future directions of research.
+We evaluate the prevailing methods, compare existing attacks using a common set of criteria, identify several challenges and shortcomings, and suggest future directions of research.